Active Tuning: Introduction

 \section{Introduction}

-Today's recurrent neural networks (RNNs) are not very robust against noise and often generate unsuitable predictions when confronted with corrupted or missing data (cf., e.g., \citealp{2015_ijcnn_dcmanalysis}).
+Recurrent neural networks (RNNs) are inherently only robust against noise to a limited extent and they often generate unsuitable predictions when confronted with corrupted or missing data (cf., e.g., \citealp{2015_ijcnn_dcmanalysis}).
 To tackle noise, an explicit noise-aware training procedure can be employed, yielding denoising networks, which are targeted to handle particular noise types and levels.
 Recurrent oscillators, such as echo state networks (ESNs) \citep{jaeger_echo_2001,Koryakin:2012,2016_neurocomp_rnndynamics}, when initialized with teacher forcing, however, are highly dependent on a clean and accurate target signal.
 Given an overly noisy signal, the system is often not able to tune its neural activities into the desired target dynamics at all.
 Here, we present a method that can be seen as an alternative to regular teacher forcing and, moreover, as a general tool for more robustly tuning and thus synchronizing the dynamics of a generative differentiable temporal forward model---such as a standard RNN, ESN, or LSTM-like RNN \citep{hochreiter_long_1997,otte_dynamic_2014,chung_empirical_2014,2016_neurocomp_rnndynamics}---into the observed data stream.

-The proposed method, which we call Active Tuning, uses gradient back-propagation through time (BPTT) \citep{werbos_backpropagation_1990}, where the back-propagated gradient signal is used to tune the hidden activities of a neural network instead of adapting its weights.
-The way we utilize the temporal gradient signal is related to learning parametric biases \citep{Sugita:2011a} and applying dynamic context inference \citep{Butz:2019}.